Skip to main content

 Shaping cheese in France

-Not a whole lot, at least for the simpler cheeses.
-In fact, you may already have these kitchen supplied tucked away in your kitchen.
-Beyond the usual suspects like pots and pans and storage containers, you’ll need a few other items.
-A good thermometer is keey in the cheesemaking process, as is a good set of measuring cups or spoons.
+Not a whole lot, at least for the more straightforward cheeses.
+You may already have these kitchen supplies tucked away in your kitchen.
+Beyond the usual suspects, like pots and pans and storage containers, you’ll need a few other items.
+A good thermometer, as is a good set of measuring cups or spoons, is key in the cheesemaking process.
 An offset spatula is helpful, but any slim tool can work when it comes time to cut the curds.
 A slotted spoon is quite helpful, as are rubber gloves.
-Cheesecloth and skimmers can be helpful too, but are not as important.
+Cheesecloth and skimmers can be helpful, too, but are not as important.

-Once you go pro, you can think about getting a commercial-grade pasteurizer or converting your basement into a cellar for aging cheese.
+Once you go pro, you can get a commercial-grade pasteurizer or convert your basement into a cellar for aging cheese.
 But for now, you likely have enough tools as it is to make a decent batch of cheese.

 Ingredients